 You’re pushing your integrations to 3rd party marketplaces

 Integrations and APIs are a core part of your product.
 All teams in the company are aware and need it.

 You offer multiple integrations across multiple categories

-You have an API available
+You have an API available (public or private)

 Customer-facing teams push for new integrations

 Integrations are table stakes during commercial conversations

 Increasing integrations with your product is a company objective.
 Dedicated teams are working on integrations.
 You’re starting to build a community.

 You have a public API available and are focused on developer experience

 Dedicated people are working on partnerships, developer evangelism and/or community building